CaterpillarStudyGroup/ImportantArticles/src/diffusion-tutorial-part/diffusiontutorialpart1.md

 ![](../assets/D1-6.png)

-*Disclaimer: We rely on paper titles for counting the number of papers in each topic.
+\\(\ast \\)Disclaimer: We rely on paper titles for counting the number of papers in each topic.
 Our statistics are likely to be biased.

 P7